Netanyahu Mulls Action After Hamas Returns Hostage Remains

 "Hamas is going to have to start returning the bodies of the deceased hostages, including two Americans, quickly," he wrote, "Let's see what they do over the next 48 hours.
 I am watching this very closely."

-On Monday, security officials had told Walla News that Israel is weighing five options to respond to Hamas’s violations.
+On Monday, security officials had told Walla News that Israel is weighing five options to respond to Hamas' violations.

 These were said to include capturing more ground in Gaza, targeted eliminations, retrieving hostage remains militarily, increasing diplomatic pressure, and finally, canceling the ceasefire agreement.